“Now may the Lord direct your hearts into the love of God and into the patience of Christ”

 Now may the Lord direct your hearts

 God will “direct” the hearts of the Thessalonians.
 The word “direct” comes from two words: to make straight and down.
-The idea is to clear away any obstacle in their hearts toward loving God or steadfastly enduring trial.
+The idea is to clear away any obstacle in their hearts toward loving God or steadfastly enduring trials.

 into the love of God